logicly-au/logicly.com.au/content/insights/topic-2.md

 description: "Digital transformation in the public sector is accelerating The global shift to digitisation is transforming the way we live and work and the Australian public sector has a crucial role to play in creating online systems that are simple, quick and safe to use."
 author: Adam Clarke
+jobtitle: Director/Senior Consultant/CTO
 date: 10 March 2021
 img: /AMHOCN-coworkers-meeting-with-coworker-online.jpg
 alt: AMHOC image
 link: /insights_new/?article=0&tab=1
-category:
-- Digital transformation
+category: Digital transformation
-- Public sector
 ---

 <div class="grid grid-cols-12">